-Top Six Cities in Asia for The Tech Sector
+Top Six Cities in Asia for The Booming Tech Sector

-Technological advancements are on the rise, and several startup scenes are continuing to emulate the success of Silicon Valley.
-According to Nikkei Asian Review, many cities in Asia are slowly competing to become the new business powerhouses.
+Technological advancements are on the rise, and several startup scenes in Asia are continuing to emulate the success of Silicon Valley.
+According to Nikkei Asian Review, many cities in Asia are competing to become the new business powerhouses.